brian-peter-dickson/draft-dickson-dnsop-ds-hack/draft-dickson-dnsop-ds-hack.md

 # Security Considerations

-As outlined earlier in {{usecases}}, there could be security issues in various use cases.
+As outlined above, there could be security issues in various use cases.

 # IANA Considerations

 This document has no IANA actions.
+(Well, actually, TBD1, TBD2, and TBD3 need to be assigned from the DNSSEC DNSKEY Algorithm Table.)

 --- back